thaibui/thaibui.github.io/_posts/2016-03-18-yet-another-personal-blog.md

 ### Learning a new tool

-First off, I'm impressed with how easy it is to jump start a blog using Jekyll.
+First off, I'm impressed with how easy it is to jump-start a blog using Jekyll.
 I created this blog in under a day or two from the moment I've looked at Jekyll to the moment the first initial [draft] [first_post]{:target="_blank"}
 was published.
 That includes setting up Jekyll locally, finding a theme I [like]